jakeburton01/PROTOTYPE-ARCADE-BUILD/AI/Readme.txt

 ######Current implementation requires a box collider, OnTrigger, to be attached to Left Hand Attack Point/Right Arm Attack Point/Strong Arm Attack Point#####

+Static Navmesh will need to be created, I have just used an invisible plane to do so.

 Working on player/AI intergration, small amounts of non-AI code will be changed (Will log each change). only left punch implemented